particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 ### Receiving Complex Data

-Use template variables in both the request and response to interact with the [Google Maps Elevation API] (https://developers.google.com/maps/documentation/elevation/start).
+Use template variables in both the request and response to interact with the [Google Maps Elevation API](https://developers.google.com/maps/documentation/elevation/start).

 ```
 WEBHOOK